 - Serve crispy savory thattai with tea or coffee in the evening.

-- We can either use store-bought black gram flour or prepare it at home by dry roasting lentils in medium flame, grind them at room temperature & sieve through a fine mesh.
-Else we can grind & sieve the roasted gram as below.
+- We can either use store-bought black gram flour or prepare it at home.
+First we need to dry roast lentils in medium flame, then grind them at room temperature & sieve the flour through a fine mesh.
+Also we can simply grind the roasted grams separately & prepare the flour as below.

 - If the dough becomes sticky, wrap it in a dry cotton cloth for some time; it helps to absorb the excessive moisture.

 - I fried 4 thattai in a batch & hence pressed 16 at a time; you may change the batch size according to the size of pan.

 - We can make perfect crispy thattai only when we fry them constantly in medium flame.
 I used cold-pressed peanut oil and heated upto 170 deg C, but the heat & time may slightly vary depending on the oil used.

 - If you find it laborious to press the dough, place it between 2 greased polythene sheets (or baking sheets) and press with roti/ tortilla press or you can press it as shown below.
 At the end you may need to press with your fingers to flatten them as thin as possible.
 But I prefer to press them on a piece of cloth rather than plastic sheet as it absorbs the moisture (unlike polythene sheets) & in turn helps to make thattai thinner & faster.

 We can also prepare thattai in a jiffy by tweaking this recipe a little as below:

-- Replace rice batter with store-bought raw rice flour.
+- Replace rice batter with store-bought raw rice flour or idiappa maavu.

-- Replace soaked lentils with roasted gram or roasted peanuts.
+- Replace soaked lentils with roasted gram (pottu kadalai) or roasted peanuts.

-- Add crushed peppercorns & cumin seeds by replacing curry leaves, coconut pieces, chilli, turmeric & asafoetida powder.
+- We can simply add crushed peppercorns & cumin seeds instead of curry leaves, coconut pieces, chilli, turmeric & asafoetida powder.